 iA Writer and iA Presenter have new icons.
 We all get attached to what we know, so this double change can come as a little shock.
 We’d like to share the thought and work we put into it, so you see the full picture.

-Over the last 13 years, we went through a couple of icon iterations.
-For seven years now, iA Writer was our company logo with a cursor.
-We used the proprietary iA Sans with its exaggerated ink traps, the dot of the i which was lowered to fit the A, and the blue cursor.
+Over the last 13 years, we went through a few icon iterations.
+For nine years now, iA Writer’s icon was our company logo with a cursor.
+For the last four, the proprietary iA Sans with its exaggerated ink traps, the dot of the i which was lowered to fit the A, and the blue cursor.
 We all loved it—and still do.

 iA Writer: Light.
 The iA logo and iA Sans with the characteristic ink traps.